tomio13/RDM-Desktop/docs/Usage.md

 them as attachments.
 The example ElabFTW uploader does this, but in the case of more than 10 files, it recommends doing a manual upload using a zip archive.
-YAML files will not be uploaded, they should be linked within the system.
+RDM record YAML files will not be uploaded, they should be linked within the system.
+These are detected based on being:
+- a file with yaml or yml extension
+- and an existing file
+- and a valid YAML file that contains:
+ - a dict of dicts (all field is a dict)
+ - fields with the name:
+  - user
+  - created
+  - template
+  - template version
+If any of these is missing, the file gets attached.